peterwade153/homes/README.md

 </pre>

-** There are projects noted in the Notes.file included in the repo.
+** There are projects notes in the Notes.txt, file included in the repo.